 Over the years I have found that most days I make between 3 trades (quiet day) and 8 trades (lots of action day) in the first 90 minutes of trading.
-Yet between 1 PM and 4 PM I typically only make about 3 trades on an active day, and only 1 or 2 trades on a quiet day.
+Yet between 1 PM and 4 PM I typically only make about 3 trades on an active day, and 0 to 2 trades on a quiet day.

-Therefore, I have opted to only trade the first 90 minutes to two hours of the day.
+Therefore, I have opted to only trade the first 90 minutes or less of the session.
 You may find the afternoon is great for you, and in that case, you should trade it.
-But if you are putting in a bunch of extra hours and it is not increasing your profits, there is no point.
+But if you’re putting in a bunch of extra hours and it is not increasing your profits, there is no point.

 Day Trading Entries for Trending Stocks

 This, of course, is not the only way to day trade.
 It is just one way…of an infinite number.
 The Breakout and Run Day Trading Strategy uses daily, hourly, and 5-minutes charts to capture bigger day trades which could be turned into overnight swing trades if desired.

-Back to the one-minute chart, and this intraday trending strategy…
+Back to the one-minute chart, and this stock day trading trending strategy…

 The first 90 minutes of the day is when the most action happens.
 That is when I want to trade, because big price moves/trends are happening.
 That doesn’t mean the price will trend in the same direction that entire time.
 It may, but quite often we will see big trends both up and down during that period.
 For example, the price may rally initially providing a trade or two, and then it may drop.
-We may get another trade or two or three in on that price move.
+We may get another trade or two or three on that price move.
 It could then rally, providing another trade or two.

 Each day is different, but almost always the most action occurs early in the day.